jeyip/en-vivo/README.md

 ## Getting Set Up

 We'll need [Node.js](https://nodejs.org/en/) to be installed to run the project locally.
+I develop with version 10.16.3.

 1. Start by cloning this repository.